-Where organized crime flourishes, so too do the shadowy financial businesses that launder their cash.
-Ukraine's financial sector is notoriously under-regulated and cozy with dubious customers, from the kleptocrats of the old elite (Prime Minister Yatsenyuk has claimed that $37 billion disappeared from the state's coffers during former President Yanukovych's four-year reign) to organized criminals.
+Where organised crime flourishes, so too do the shadowy financial businesses that launder their cash.
+Ukraine's financial sector is notoriously under-regulated and cozy with dubious customers, from the kleptocrats of the old elite (Prime Minister Yatsenyuk has claimed that $37 billion disappeared from the state's coffers during former President Yanukovych's four-year reign) to organised criminals.
 Still, relatively little international money has traditionally flowed into and through Ukraine's banks, not least because other jurisdictions such as Cyprus, Latvia, and Israel offer equal opportunities with greater efficiency.

 However, these other laundries are beginning to become less appealing, not least as countries clean up their acts under international pressure.
-So just at the time when the world's criminals are looking for new places to clean their ill-gotten gains, Ukraine's are both desperate for business—the country's economy is tanking, having shrunk by 5 percnet over the past year—and increasingly connected to the Russians, the global illegal service providers par excellence.
+So just at the time when the world's criminals are looking for new places to clean their ill-gotten gains, Ukraine's are both desperate for business—the country's economy is tanking, having shrunk by 5 percent over the past year—and increasingly connected to the Russians, the global illegal service providers par excellence.
 Already, I understand that a US intelligence analysis has suggested that they will be used not only covertly to allow Crimea's embargoed businesses and gangs to move their money in and out, but also to offer up their laundering services to the world.
 And the world seems to be interested: According to a US Drug Enforcement Administration analyst, who spoke on condition of anonymity, in September, a sizeable payment for Nigerian methamphetamine bound for Malaysia actually passed through Ukrainian banks.

 As the varangians—slang for gangs from Moscow and European Russia—become increasingly strongly entrenched there, working with an array of local criminals, they bind Ukraine all the more tightly with the global underworld.
 Ukraine has all the resources and facilities of a modern, industrial nation, like ports and banks, but not the capacity to secure and control them.
 This kind of potential black hole is a priceless asset for the world's gangsters.